Convergence of unadjusted Hamiltonian Monte Carlo for mean-field models: Introduction

 For unadjusted HMC, we show the same contraction result provided the discretization step $h$ is chosen small enough and deduce that there exists a unique invariant measure $\mu_h$ of unadjusted HMC.
 Since unadjusted HMC does not exactly preserve the target measure $\mu$, we prove that $\mathcal{W}_{\ell^1}(\mu,\mu_h)=\mathcal{O}(h^2n)$ provided enough regularity for $U$ is assumed, i.e., $V$ and $W$ are three times differentiable and have bounded third derivatives.
 If less regularity is assumed, i.e., $V$ and $W$ are only twice differentiable, an $\mathcal{O}(hn)$ bound is obtained.
 Invariant measure accuracy of numerical approximations for related second-order measure preserving dynamics has been extensively investigated in the literature \cite{RoTw1996B,MaStHi2002,Ta2002,mattingly2010convergence, BlCaSa2014,bou2010long,leimkuhler2016computation, abdulle2014high,abdulle2015long}, but according to our knowledge, it is new to obtain bounds on $\mathcal{W}_{l^1}$ with a precise dimension dependence (see \Cref{cor:bound_mu}).
+Durmus and Eberle \cite{DuEb21}, using partially the same approach, generalize these results on invariant measure accuracy to a broader class of both models and inexact (or unadjusted) MCMC methods.